 The backbone of the Forest Stewardship Program is the development of a comprehensive forest stewardship plan for the forest landowner.
 This plan will assess the limitations and potentials of the forest ownership and recommend actions for the landowners to accomplish their objectives without jeopardizing private property rights.

 Resource Conservation & Forestry service professionals prepare these plans free of charge.
-Landowners have the option of hiring a consulting forester, or having some other resource professional prepare the plan.
+Landowners have the option of hiring a consulting forester or having another resource professional prepare the plan.
 Plans must be approved by Resource Conservation & Forestry personnel to participate in the program.
 Cost-share assistance is available to landowners who choose to hire someone to write their forest stewardship plan.

 How Do I Obtain Help?